Patient's Query

 Welcome to icliniq.com.

-HPV vaccine is not a cure.
+The HPV vaccine is not a cure.
 It is for the prevention of HPV.
-It prevents the virus from entering in your body.
-But, it cannot act on cells which are already infected with the virus.
+It prevents the virus from entering your body.
+But it cannot act on cells that are already infected with the virus.

-About sex, there is a chance that with contact, virus can spread to your partner if not already infected.
-And being on scrotum, the methods like condom will not help.
-You would need to get treatment first for warts.
+About sex, there is a chance that with contact, the virus can spread to your partner if not already infected.
+And being on the scrotum, the methods like a condom will not help.
+You would need to get treatment for the warts first.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!